 What about the Training Center?

 The District Department of Transportation (DDOT) is working with the District of Columbia Public Schools (DCPS) on a training program to be housed at this facility.
-While Spingarn High School is scheduled to be closed at the end of the 2013 school year, DCPS plans to modernize and transform the building into a Career and Technical Education (CTE)center, preparing students from across the District for careers in high-demand industries, including transportation.
+Although Spingarn High School was closed at the end of the 2013 school year, DCPS plans to modernize and transform the building into a Career and Technical Education (CTE) center, preparing students from across the District for careers in high-demand industries, including transportation.

 The Car Barn will be well positioned for an adult education program in conjunction with the University of the District of Columbia Community College.
 The focus of the education programs will be on the growing field of electric vehicle technology and transit systems.
 As the streetcar program continues to grow, our hope is to have a “homegrown” talent pool to choose from when positions are added to the system or become open.